Good Deeds Program

 What are the key terms of a Good Deeds restriction?

-- At least one occupant must work a minimum of 30 hours per week in Big Sky and use the property as their primary residence.
+- One occupant must work 30 hours per week in Big Sky and use the property as their primary residence.
 The occupant can be the owner or a tenant.

 - Short-term rentals are strictly prohibited.